-She is an Environmental Scientist with eleven years of professional experience in applied research on climate change, rural livelihoods, and land use/ land cover change.
+She is an Environmental Scientist with twelve years of professional experience in applied research on climate change, rural livelihoods, and land use/ land cover change.
 Her current research involves a pilot study of frameworks used in national adaptation plans and strategies, e.g., the framework for gender-responsive national adaptation processes.
 The overall objective is to develop a practical tool to support gender mainstreaming in climate change adaptation and development planning for the Ministry of Environment, Natural Resources Conservation and Tourism, and the Ministry of Agriculture in Botswana.
 To achieve this goal, Chandapiwa seeks to identify how strategies from different institutions and different levels of government incorporate gendered climate change adaptation goals.
 She also wants to understand the extent to which stakeholders are involved in the development of various climate change adaptation strategies and whether they have a voice.

 Previously, Chandapiwa worked on various climate change adaptation projects, based at the University of Botswana.
 She worked with stakeholders in policy and practice so as to mainstream climate change into development planning.
 She ensured that stakeholders both at the National and District level have access to facilitated opportunities such as Vulnerability and Risk Assessments, Transformative Scenario Planning processes, experiential learning activities, key informant interviews and focus group discussions.